-A.1.3 Hybrids
+A.1.4 Hybrids

 A hybrid is a plant created by cross-pollinating male and female parents of different inbred lines.
 A hybrid has the benefit of heterosis (hybrid vigour).
 Hybrid canola generally has higher yield potential than traditional, inbred, open-pollinated varieties.
 This improved yield is achieved through a combination of superior traits such as larger seeds, leading to early vigour, and better stress tolerance.
-However, hybrid seed should never be retained for sowing because it will not produce true copies of the original hybrid plant.
-10
+However, hybrid seed should never be retained for sowing because it will not produce true copies of the original hybrid plant.12

 Although the first canola hybrid was released in 1988, only recently have hybrids been grown on a large scale.
 Canola breeding of the future will focus more on hybrids.
-The major global producers are China, the European Union, Canada and India.